 Would you have felt like giving up if this were you?

 I gave up.
 Not because I’m a quitter, but because I thought that with everything I went through over the past few years, that this was my lot in life.
 I live a healthy lifestyle.
 I eat healthy – lots of fruits and veggies, no red meat, limited sugar so it couldn’t possibly be my diet.
 I even worked with a nutritionist who is known for her work with these types of conditions.
 My workout routine transitioned to walking five times a week and a short run on Sunday mornings if I was up to it.
 Walking was the only exercise that I had the energy to do.
 So I’m a healthy weight, live a healthy lifestyle, and have exhausted the options for blood work and lab work.
 It was frustrating to wake up every day and not feel better.
-But there was a peace about acceptance, because I have a life that I want to live.
+But there was a peace about acceptance because I have a life that I want to live.
 This must be how I have to feel after everything I went through.
 I hate it, yes.
 But I’m tired of fighting my health.
-I have a full time job, a home and family to take care of, and two businesses to manage.
+I have a full-time job, a home and family to take care of, and two businesses to manage.
 So I stopped complaining and tried to ignore how bad I felt.

 As a blogger, I get a lot of visibility into other blogs.
 I like following the healthy bloggers and seeing what they are up to.
-Time and time again, I would see recipes and articles covering the full spectrum of Gluten Free, Vegan, Paleo, AutoImmune Protocol (AIP), GAPS, and Wahls diets.
+Time and time again, I would see recipes and articles covering the full spectrum of diets like Gluten Free, Vegan, Paleo, AutoImmune Protocol (AIP), GAPS, and Wahls.
 “These people either have some kind of disease or are one of those weird uber healthy people,” I thought.
 “What’s wrong with enjoying food?
 What’s wrong with a little moderation?
 How do these people survive outside of the bubble in their home?
 How do they go to parties?
 How do they go out to dinner?
 Why would they ever want to do that to themselves or their families?”

 The exposure finally wore me down, melted my walls of ignorance, and opened my eyes.
-I started reading for education instead of judgement.
+I started reading for education instead of judgment.
 I realized that I was one of those people.
 I realized that being healthy wasn’t good enough.
 I needed to make some drastic changes.

 Would you have been scared to make drastic changes?
 Or would you jump right in?